-- Participants are encouraged to report all six GHGs starting in year one, but may opt to limit their reports to only carbon dioxide (CO2) emissions during the first three years of participation in the California Registry.
-After the third year of California Registry participation, participants are required to include all six GHGs (if applicable) in their annual emissions report. - Heat values are calculated using Higher Heating Values (HHV). - Global Warming Potential is calculated using factors from the Intergovernmental Panel on Climate Change's Second Assessment Report (1996), consistent with international practice.
+- Participants are encouraged to report all six GHGs starting in year one, but may opt to limit their reports to only carbon dioxide (CO2) emissions during the first three years of participation in the Registry.
+After the third year of Registry participation, participants are required to include all six GHGs (if applicable) in the annual Emission Report. - Heat values are calculated using Higher Heating Values (HHV).
+Lower Heating Values (LHV) are provided in Annex X for comparison. - Global Warming Potential is calculated using factors from the Intergovernmental Panel on Climate Change's Second Assessment Report (1996), consistent with international practice.
 Values from the Third Assessment Report (2001) are also provided for comparison. - Participants may designate up to 5% of their total emissions as de minimis.